-COVID-19 is a new human respiratory disease that has recently turned into a pandemic effecting more than 336,000 people in 192 countries.
-COVID-19 was first discovered in Wuhan, China but has now spread around the world.
+COVID-19 is a respiratory disease that has turned into a pandemic affecting more than 100 million people worldwide.
 It is caused by a virus called severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 This virus is part of a large family of viruses known as coronaviruses.

 The coronavirus family includes many different types of viruses, some that cause disease in humans and some that cause disease in animals.
 SARS-CoV-2 is very closely related to the coronaviruses that cause Severe Acute Respiratory Syndrome (SARS) and Middle Eastern Respiratory Syndrome (MERS).

-According to the evidence available today, most people who develop COVID-19 will experience mild symptoms such as cough, low energy, and muscle aches.
+According to the evidence available today, most people who develop COVID-19 will experience mild symptoms such as cough, fever, low energy, muscle aches, and loss of taste or smell.
 Less common symptoms include sore throat, runny nose, and nasal congestion.
-Some people infected by SARS-CoV-2 will not experience any symptoms at all.
+Many people infected by SARS-CoV-2 will not experience any symptoms at all.

-SARS-CoV-2 typically infects cells at the back of nose (nasopharynx), throat, and lungs.
+SARS-CoV-2 typically infects cells at the back of the nose (nasopharynx), throat, and lungs.
 To see if a person has been infected by SARS-CoV-2, a doctor will use a swab to take a sample of cells from the back of the nose or throat (see picture below).
-The cells will then be sent to a laboratory which will test for the virus.
+The test takes approximately 5 seconds to complete and while many people find it to be uncomfortable, it should not be painful.
+The sample will then be sent to a laboratory that will test for the virus.

 This kind of test can produce three possible results:

-A person can test positive when they have been infected and their body is producing new copies of the virus.
-For most people this will happen early in the disease when they have symptoms.
-Some people will test positive before symptoms start.
+A person may test positive when they have been infected and their body is producing new copies of the virus.
+For most people, this will happen early in the disease when they have symptoms.
+Other people will test positive before symptoms start.
 These people are still contagious and should take precautions not to spread the virus to others.
-People near the end of the disease who still have symptoms may test negative because the test looks for pieces of viral genetic material which will no longer be present after the virus has become inactive.
+People near the end of the disease who still have symptoms may test negative because the test looks for pieces of viral genetic material that will no longer be present after the virus has become inactive.
 For this reason, a person who tests positive does not need to be re-tested even if they continue to have symptoms.

-It is uncommon but a person with COVID-19 can test negative for SARS-CoV-2.
-One possible reason is that the test was performed too early in the disease and the person was not making enough virus to be detected by the test.
+Although uncommon, a person with COVID-19 can test negative for SARS-CoV-2.
+One possible reason is that the test was performed too early in the disease and the person was not making enough virus for it to be detected by the test.
 Another possible reason is that the swab was performed incorrectly and not enough cells from the back of the nose or throat were sampled.